n8willis/opentype-shaping-documents/images/khmer/khmer-image-generation-log.md

 ## 3.7 `cfar`

-No examples found in Noto Khmer....
+No examples found in Noto Khmer.

 ## 4 `pres`